 As our vision statement proclaims, Milligan is a place where Jesus Christ is exalted.
 We believe God has a unique plan for each of our lives — for our hearts as well as our minds.
 Together we can form a new generation of Christian leaders who are intellectually and spiritually prepared to change lives and shape culture.
 To capture a good idea for Milligan’s priorities, we recommend reading the college’s Mission and Vision statements.

-Throughout its history, Milligan College has maintained an active relationship with the Christian Churches/Churches of Christ.
+Throughout its history, Milligan College has maintained an active relationship with the nondenominational Christian churches.
 Committed to the restoration of New Testament Christianity and the unity of all believers, these congregations are a dynamic and growing fellowship.

 The Christian people participating in this movement consistently disclaim denominational status, and the faculty and trustees of the College maintain an intelligent awareness of a commitment to this position.
 The members of Milligan College feel that such a nondenominational position permits them to examine all aspects of life, secular and religious, in the light of the New Testament, unrestricted by human tradition.